cap-js/docs/guides/databases-postgres.md

 ## Migration

-Thanks to CAP's database-agnostic cds.ql API, we are confident that the new PostgreSQL servcie comes without breaking changes.
+Thanks to CAP's database-agnostic cds.ql API, we are confident that the new PostgreSQL service comes without breaking changes.
 Nevertheless, please check the instructions in the [SQLite Migration guide](databases-sqlite#migration), with by and large applies also to the new PostgreSQL service.

 ### `cds deploy --model-only`